 If you were assigned Nelnet as your federal student loan servicer, you might have lucked out.
 The company, which services loans for over five million people, doesn’t have nearly as many complaints as FedLoan Servicing and Navient.

-It’s no surprise that even Nelnet customers have had terrible experiences with the servicer as shown in other Nelnet reviews.
+It’s no surprise that even Nelnet customers — and customers of its other branches — have had terrible experiences with the servicer as shown in other Nelnet reviews.
 In the summer of 2018, we ran a survey of our readers to learn about their good and bad experiences with their federal loan servicers.

 Of the responses we received about Nelnet, more than half were complaints.
 Of the readers who have reached out to the servicer about an issue, less than 4 in 10 actually got it resolved.

 Overall, the servicer received a rating of 3.3 out of 5 by all of the readers who responded.
 Here are some of the top Nelnet complaints we saw.

 Here are the top three.

 When you owe tens of thousands of dollars in student loans, you’d think that the company making money off of you would have your back.
 But that hasn’t been the case for many readers.